orkes-io/go-parse/README.md

 # go-parse
 Simple expression parsers in Go

 A work in progress.
 Currently supports only parsing boolean expressions using `AND` and `OR`.

-Comparison operators need to be added.
+Handling comparison operators needs to be added.